davidlidebrandt/milestone-project-4/README.md

 wide.

 * The site was tested on three different browsers: Google Chrome, Mozilla Firefox and Microsoft Edge.

+#### Automatic testing

+A fair bit of automated tests have been written for the custom Django/Python apps.
+The simpler tests ensures that the correct templates are being rendered, that the status codes in the response to the request is correct, that the models are saved in correctly with the correct fields values and that the models
+__str__ methods returns the correct strings.
+Some more advanced tests ensures that the correct messages are returned from the views and there by validating that the function has executed as intended.

+All written test pass, a screen shot of the total test coverage is included below:

 ### Manual tests of functions and features